Does this sound like you?

-When I was looking for a nutrition program, I wanted something that
+When I was looking for a nutrition program, I wanted something that:

 Deciding to go through the NTP program was one of the most life-changing things I’ve ever done, and I know the other people in my class would agree.

-It’s a very intensive course, essentially two years of study packed into nine months, and so by the end, you are bonded to your classmates in an incredible way after having been in the trenches together!
+It’s a very intensive course―essentially two years of study packed into nine months.
+By the end, you are bonded to your classmates because you’ve been in the trenches together!
 Like many important things in life, some parts were hard, but it was so worth it.
 I’ve developed friendships and connections that will last a lifetime.
 I have learned so much about how the body works and I feel empowered to take care of myself, my family and my clients.
-And probably the very best thing that happened was that I met my husband in the class – not a bad return on investment!
-If you want to start or augment your career in nutrition, I would absolutely recommend the program.
-Don’t worry if you think you don’t know very much now.
-They’re going to equip you with everything you need to know to be an effective NTP with a thriving practice.
+And probably the very best thing that happened was that I met my husband in the class while he was also a student―not a bad return on investment!
+We now both work for the NTA, so you could say we’ve come full circle!

 I am more than happy to answer questions about the NTA or the NTP program!
 If you have questions, please write them in the comments section below and I’ll be happy to answer them, or shoot me an email using the contact form on my website.